THE BABIES………….How to Talk to Your Children About Divorce • CO - PARENTING • CUSTODY

 Sigh...the babies.
 One of the saddest parts of divorce is the children and the effects on them.
 However in no way shape or form should parents have to stay in unhealthy marriages, especially if abuse or domestic violence is involved.

 The news of divorce is not just hard on younger children but adult children as well.
 Let’s be honest, your baby will always be your baby no matter the age.
 Regardless of age, processing what divorce means is a challenge.Younger children may experience anxiety, rejection, abandonment, depression or even effects on their self-esteem.
-Whether they internalize it emotionally and feel guilt thinking they are to blame or they externalize it physiologically affecting their sleeping or eating habits.
-The full spectrum of the range of emotions is definitely palpable.
+Whether they internalize it emotionally and feel guilt thinking they are to blame or they externalize it physiologically affecting their sleeping or eating habits, the full spectrum of the range of emotions can definitely be palpable.

 PARENTS.COM has an article that touches on some of the effects on children by age (birth-11y/o) and is a resource for just parenting in general.